For A Good Time On The Intertubes Today (And Forever): Annalee Newitz Takes Survival To Extremes

 *You can take up that title’s Oxford comma-hood in the comments, if you’re that kind of person.
 Me, I’m an agnostic.

 Image: David Teniers the Younger, Apes in the Kitchen, c.
-1645.Explore posts in the same categories: evolution, Exploration, Extinction, good books, Science comment below, or link to this permanent URL from your own site.
+1645.evolution, Exploration, Extinction, good books, Science comment below, or link to this permanent URL from your own site.